agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is an instance of the [Monitoring](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/monitoring.proto#L77) message.
-It configures where metrics should be collected for consumer and producer projects.
-The value shown is the default for services managed with Cloud Endpoints.
+---
 ### system_parameters

 _System parameter configuration._

+`systemParameters` is an instance of the [SystemParameters](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/system_parameter.proto#L31) message.
+It allows additional parameters to be defined that can be passed in queries or headers.
+The value shown is the default for services managed with Cloud Endpoints.

 ```
   "systemParameters": {},
 ```

-This is an instance of the [SystemParameters](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/system_parameter.proto#L31) message.
-It allows additional parameters to be defined that can be passed in queries or headers.
-The value shown is the default for services managed with Cloud Endpoints.

 ### source_info

 _Output only.
 The source information for this configuration if available._

+`sourceInfo` is an instance of the [SourceInfo](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/source_info.proto#L28) message.
+If source files are included in the creation of a service config, those files can be optionally returned in this field.
+These files are base64-encoded and can be quite large.

 {{< details "example sourceInfo field" >}}
 <pre><code>  "sourceInfo": {